 Automatically locking your door behind you would be a problem if you needed keys to open in but, with a SmartThings system, one of the bonuses is that you can use your Android mobile phone to do it instead.
 When you and your cell cross the threshold, your location is reported to the main hub, which then bolts your house.
-So, no more wondering whether or not you really did double lock.
+So, no more wondering whether or not you really did lock up.
 Just drive off into the sunset.
 Don't look back.

 The Nest Thermostat is great and everything but it does have the odd moment, particularly as the seasons change.
 A sudden heat wave will leave it rather conflicted and the end result is that you can often come in from a scorching day to find your boiler motoring away at full pelt.
 That's where this IFTTT link up with Yahoo Weather comes in useful.
 It can very firmly let your Nest know that should the mercury hit a certain temp and beyond, it should shut itself down.

 Nokia weight on Misfit

 So, you love your Misfit wearable but Misfit hasn't made Wi-Fi-connected scales just yet.
-Instead, you bought the Withings one, but then that's two web platforms to quantify your self with, and who needs that?
+Instead, you bought the Nokia (formerly Withings) one, but then that's two web platforms to quantify your self with, and who needs that?
 Thankfully, some bright spark is on the case with this recipe that auto-records your mass to the Misfit software every time you step onto your Smart Body Scales.
 Job done.
 The only thing that's missing is for Misfit to update its copy for Withings' name change.

 Smoke alarm tweet